Linganore High School

 Linganore High School is an American high school in Frederick County, Maryland.
 It serves the eastern portion of Frederick County.
 The school's mascot is the Lancer and its colors are red and black.

+The school's attendance boundary includes the following: Monrovia, New Market, a portion of Green Valley, and the Frederick County portion of Mount Airy.

 History

 Linganore High School Junior-Senior High School opened in 1962 and was built to serve the eastern section of Frederick County, including New Market, Libertytown, Mount Pleasant, Kemptown, Johnsville, Monrovia and Bartonsville.
 The first class graduated in 1963.
 For nearly 20 years, Linganore served students in grades 7–12.
 Eventually, middle schools were opened to serve students in grades 6–8 and Linganore then became Linganore High School, educating students in grades 9–12.
 In its lifetime, the original school building had three additions, first in 1972 and again in 1983 and 1985.

 The original building closed in June 2008 and was demolished for a new Linganore High School to be built on the site.
 During the two years the replacement building was being constructed, Linganore High School operated as the first school in the building that is now Oakdale High School.
 The project cost approximately $73 million, including demolition of the original building and furnishing of the new building.
 The architect for the new Linganore was Grimm + Parker.
 Oak Construction was the builder.

 The new Linganore High School was dedicated on August 12, 2010, and opened for the first day of the 2010–2011 school year on August 23, 2010.
 The new Linganore building was built for 1,600 students, which triggered a redistricting of students in Frederick County.

 The new building included updated construction features not present in the original building.
-Light and motion sensors are used to control lights throughout the building, Permeable paving on some exterior walkways reduces rainfall runoff.
+Light and motion sensors are used to control lights throughout the building.
+Permeable paving on some exterior walkways reduces rainfall runoff.
 A magnetic chiller, part of the air conditioning system, lowers maintenance needed.
 The new Linganore High School has many skylights and windows, increasing natural light that can be directed indoors.
 Eight full-size computer labs, some of which are tiered, provide opportunities for students to use software and online resources for research and classroom activities.
 Additional subject-specific labs provide opportunities to use specialized software.
 Interactive electronic "Promethean Boards" were installed in nearly all classrooms; they serve as projectors for computers and can be used in a chalk-chalkboard manner.
 When it was built, it was the most state-of-the-art school in Frederick County.